A frequent question we see asked is if Turkish Coffee stronger than Espresso.

 So, to achieve consistency, we need to get the right grind size of coffee beans.

-If you use a coarser grind, your espresso will drip too fast, which will give you a weak coffee without crema.
+If you use a coarser grind, your espresso will drip too fast, which will give you a weak coffee without crema regardless if you have the best espresso machine possible.

 While a finer grind will make your espresso drip slowly resulting in a very bitter and over-extracted espresso.
 Both are bad shots of espresso.